Gajal636/Gajal636/README.md

 - 👋 Hi, I’m @Gajal636
-- i'm interested in discovering new skills
+- i'm interested in discovering new skills.
-- 🌱 I’m currently studying at Government Polytechnic College,Satna
+- 🌱 I’m attendent at Government Polytechnic College,Satna
+- I have done Internship/Certification as CLOUD ENGINEER from ROSTRIS INFOTECH PRIVATE LIMITED.
 -

 <!---